Search Result

 Good to know

-Mixing drugs is not a good idea as you may not know what you are getting and how the strength and/ or combination will affect you.
-Mixing increases the chances of interactions, overdose, passing out and/ or a trip to the accident and emergency department (A&E).
+Mixing drugs is not a good idea as you may not know what you are getting and how the strength or combination will affect you.
+Mixing increases the chances of interactions, overdose, passing out and/ or a trip to the Emergency Department (A&E).
+If you can, test your drugs, using reliable scales to measure doses accurately.
+When using an untested drug for the first time build up the dose amounts.

 Take your medication